 Payments are made in two instalments.

 Grants are calculated and primarily paid in Euros, but can be paid into UK bank accounts using the applicable College monthly corporate exchange rate.

-If you are planning to undertake your year in industry in 2020-21 you cannot apply until July 2020.
+If you are planning to undertake your year in industry in 2021-22 you cannot apply until July 2021 (subject to the UK’s involvement in the Erasmus programme).
 However, your departmental year in industry co-ordinator should contact the Assistant Registrar (Placements), Mr Adrian Hawksworth at the earliest possible opportunity.

 Brexit and Erasmus

 The European Commission has confirmed that during negotiations under Article 50, European Union treaties and law continue to apply to the UK, and this applies to projects financed through Erasmus+.

 The UK Government has also confirmed that while we remain in the EU we retain all our rights and obligations as a Member State, including the right to participate in Erasmus+.

 We cannot speculate on any possible future scenarios following the UK’s exit from the EU, but we note the Government position is that UK participation in some EU programmes may continue subject to the negotiation.

 If you have any queries regarding placement funding please contact Student Financial Support.